 Using a Meat Thermometer: The best way to accurately determine the internal temperature of pork is to use a meat thermometer.
 Insert the thermometer into the thickest part of the meat, avoiding any bones.
 Make sure not to touch the thermometer to the pan or grill, as this can give you an inaccurate reading.

-See also What temp to cook smoked turkey
+See also How to cook with millet

 Visual Indications: While using a meat thermometer is the most accurate way to determine when pork is done, there are also some visual indications to look out for.
 Cooked pork should have a browned and crispy exterior, and the interior should be moist and slightly pink.
 However, always rely on the internal temperature as the ultimate indicator of doneness.